Amazon GuardDuty has been set up to publish usage metrics to Amazon CloudWatch

 -

-As metrics are published within 24 hours, you can track usage chronologically before it's reflected in Cost Explorer
+As metrics are published within 24 hours, you can understand usage over time before it's reflected in Cost Explorer

-Note: According to official Cost Explorer documentation, data is reflected up to the previous day -
+*According to the official Cost Explorer documentation, data up to the previous day is reflected -

 You can set alarms for GuardDuty usage metrics